 Who Can Live In a Sober Living House?

 Although most sober living homes do not restrict who may apply to live there, the majority of residents have completed a substance abuse rehabilitation program prior to moving in.
-This makes sense because residents must be able to stay sober in order to live in this type of home.
 Those actively working on their recovery who already have some sobriety under their belt and have learned the tools to help them stay sober are more likely to succeed at sober living than those who are new to recovery.

 How Much Does Sober Living Cost?

 Prices vary for staying in halfway houses, but most of the time it costs about the same as it would cost to live in a modest apartment or home.
 Sober living residents must pay rent each month.
-The rent usually amounts to between $450 and $750 per month, depending on where the home is located.
 Residents have to pay rent on time, but they do not have to pay first and last month’s rent.
-They also do not have to pay for utilities in most sober homes, although they may get in trouble if they over-use utilities.
+They also do not have to pay for utilities in most sober homes.

 Is a Sober Living Home Right for Me?